 This remedy actually indirectly came from my grandmother who told me once that kids sleep better when you give them something sweet and salty at night.
 Her theory was that it helped regulate blood sugar, which is probably true, but I’m not sure if her choice of a sweet/salty snack for her kids was a real food one.

 According to a 2011 study published in the Journal of Neuroscience, salt can help lower cortisol levels and balance blood sugar levels, which is what you want at night for restful sleep.
 Natural sugars can help by elevating insulin slightly, which helps lower cortisol (this is one of the reasons my doctor suggests consuming carbohydrates at night and not in the morning if you are trying to balance hormones).

-What to Do: Combine a tiny amount (1/2 tsp) of a natural sugar (honey, maple syrup, coconut sugar, etc) with a sprinkle of natural salt and consume 15-20 minutes before bed.
+What to Do: Combine a tiny amount (1/2 teaspoon) of a natural sugar (honey, maple syrup, coconut sugar, etc.) with a sprinkle of natural salt and consume 15-20 minutes before bed.
 Alternately, stir the mixture into a cup of chamomile tea and add a teaspoon of gelatin powder (optional).

-This natural sleep remedy was recommended by my massage therapist who said that she learned it from Dr. Weil.
+My massage therapist recommended this natural sleep remedy.
+She said that she learned it from Dr. Weil.
 It basically involves a slow and patterned breathing that helps oxygenate the blood and promote relaxation.